Independent project in Biology, A2E

 ContentThe course involves carrying out an independent, academic project (degree project) under supervision.
 The project is to be carried out independently, using data collected by the student themselves, or equivalent data.
 The project should preferably be carried out individually, but the course coordinator can admit exceptions under certain circumstances.
 The set-up of the independent project should be documented in a work plan established in consultation with the supervisor before the project starts.

 The project is to be presented orally and in writing, as seminars or an equivalent format, and according to the instructions given.
 The course also involves taking part in a public discussion of another student’s project in order to assess the ability to give constructive criticism.

-Formats and requirements for examinationA Pass grade for the written report and the oral presentation, as well as a Pass grade for the critical review of another student's project.
+Formats and requirements for examinationA Pass grade for the written report and the oral presentation, as well as a Pass grade for the critical review of another student’s project.
 If the work has been carried out in pairs, it must be made clear to the examiner what each individual has contributed; this applies to both the written report and the oral presentation.
-The work effort and the scope of the work should correspond to 30 credits for each student, and each student must fulfil all intended learning outcomes. - If the student has not received a Pass grade for a test, the examiner has the right to give a supplementary assignment, provided this is feasible and can be justified.
+The work effort and the scope of the work should correspond to 30 credits for each student, and each student must fulfil all intended learning outcomes.

 - If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.

 - If the student has been granted special educational support because of a disability, the examiner has the right to offer the student an adapted test, or provide an alternative assessment.

 - If changes are made to this course syllabus, or if the course is closed, SLU shall decide on transitional rules for examination of students admitted under this syllabus but who have not yet passed the course.